EdenWise/hjcrc/hjcrc.md

 • Later when heaven became satiated the desperate people became diviners.

-• Paradise Lost • section: Beauty Myth? • section: six misnomer myth
+• Paradise Lost

+• section: six misnomer myth

 • A Pavlovian system for the men-in-the-know, they are given to for supplication